fusioncharts/dev_centre_docs/chart-guide/chart-configurations/tool-tips.md

 To customize the tooltip use the following attributes:

 * Specify the hex code for the tooltip background color using the `toolTipBGColor` attribute.
-Example - #000ffa.
+Example - #efefef.

 * Specify the hex code for the tooltip border color using the `toolTipBorderColor` attribute.
-Example - #ffaffa.
+Example - #666666.

 * By default, the character used to separate the name and the value within the tooltip is set as `,`.
 Set a different separator character using the `ToolTipSepChar` attribute.
 This attribute accepts any string, e.g. `:`.